Boeing 707: Operators

 Boeing's customer codes used to identify specific options and livery specified by customers was started with the 707, and has been maintained through all Boeing's models.
 In essence the same system as used on the earlier Boeing 377, the code consisted of two digits affixed to the model number to identify the specific aircraft version.
-For example, Pan American World Airways was assigned code "21".
+For example, Pan Am was assigned code "21".
 Thus, a 707-320B sold to Pan Am had the model number 707-321B.
-The number remained constant as further aircraft were purchased; thus, when Pan American purchased the 747-100, it had the model number 747-121.
+The number remained constant as further aircraft were purchased; thus, when Pan Am purchased the 747-100, it had the model number 747-121.

 In the 1980s, the USAF acquired around 250 used 707s to provide replacement turbofan engines for the KC-135E Stratotanker program.

-The 707 is no longer operated by major airlines.
+The 707 is no longer operated by commercial airlines.
 American actor John Travolta owned an ex-Qantas 707-138B, with the registration N707JT.
 In May 2017, he donated the plane to the Historical Aircraft Restoration Society near Wollongong, Australia.
-The plane will be flown to Illawarra Regional Airport, where HARS is based, once repairs to ensure safe flying condition have been completed.
+The plane is planned to be flown to Shellharbour Airport, where HARS is based, once repairs to ensure safe flying condition have been completed.
+The repairs were delayed several times since the 2017 announcement.